 Unfortunately, not all suppliers in the travel marketplace appreciate a truly competitive environment.
 Over the past few years the hotel industry’s association has been telling members of Congress that shopping on online travel company websites is unsafe, and that “millions” of people every year are scammed while making hotel reservations.
 Citing a handful of anecdotes, the hotel lobby openly drafted and supported legislation that would have, among other things, placed unnecessary and unhelpful new disclosure requirements on OTAs, all while doing absolutely nothing to benefit the consumer.
 Fortunately, Congress agreed that the premise of the legislation was completely without merit, and the bill went nowhere.

 Travel Tech proudly stands with our innovative and transparent online travel agency members who have worked with hotels hand-in-glove for a generation to inspire consumers to travel more and fill more rooms.

 Whether choosing a hotel, a tour guide, a pair of shoes or tomorrow's restaurant, consumers benefit from customer reviews.
 It helps shoppers feel more secure in their choices to know others have had a good experience.
 And it gives companies an opportunity to receive feedback and improve their service.

-In a major win for consumers, CRFA was passed by the 114th Congress and President Obama signed it into law just this month.
+In a major win for consumers, CRFA was passed by the 114th Congress and President Obama signed it into law.